AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/enable-pwa.md

 ## Introduction {#introduction}

 [Progressive web apps (PWAs)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) enable immersive app-like experiences for AEM sites by allowing them to be stored locally on a user's machine and be accessible offline.
-A user could browse a site while on-the-go and lose the internet connection.
+A user could browse a site while on-the-go even if losing an internet connection.
 PWAs allow seamless experiences even if the network is lost or unstable.

 Instead of requiring any re-coding of the site, a content author is able to configure PWA properties as an additional tab in the [page properties](/help/sites-cloud/authoring/fundamentals/page-properties.md) of a site.